What is a Depressive Episode and Helpful Tips to Recover

 Seek help from:

 - Family and friends.
-People experiencing depression should consider telling family and friends how they are feeling and asking for support where they need it.
+People experiencing depression should consider telling family and friends how they feel and asking for support where they need it.

 - A doctor.
-It is essential to speak to a doctor who can diagnose and recommend treatments.
+Speaking to a doctor who can diagnose and recommend treatments is essential.
 Research suggests that tailoring early treatment to the individual offers the best possible outcomes.